mdarsalan1656/sql_job_market_insights/README.md

 - Required skills per posting
 - Remote/on-site classification

-All five SQL queries in this project were written to target remote data analyst roles specifically, reflecting the modern reality that remote work has opened up global competition and opportunity in this field.
+All five SQL queries in this project were written to target **remote data analyst roles** specifically, reflecting the modern reality that remote work has opened up global competition and opportunity in this field.

-The questions explored follow a logical progression — from the broadest (what pays most?) to the most strategic (what skill is both in-demand and well-paid?):
+The questions explored follow a logical progression — from the broadest (what pays most?) to the most strategic (what skill is both in-demand *and* well-paid?):

-- Top-paying Data Analyst jobs
+1. Top-paying Data Analyst jobs
-- Skills required for those top-paying jobs
+2. Skills required for those top-paying jobs
-- Most in-demand skills across all postings
+3. Most in-demand skills across all postings
-- Top-paying skills by average salary
+4. Top-paying skills by average salary
-- Optimal skills — the sweet spot of high demand + high pay
+5. Optimal skills — the sweet spot of high demand + high pay

+---

-# Tools Used
+## Tools Used

 | Tool | Purpose |
 |------|---------|